 The determination of whether we are a USRPHC depends on the fair market value of our U.S. real property interests relative to the fair market value of our interests in real property located outside the United States and the fair market value of our other business assets.
 While we believe that we are not a USRPHC, there can be no assurances that we are not a USRPHC.
 Even if we are not a USRPHC at the present time, since the determination of USRPHC status in the future will be based upon the composition of our assets from time to time, there can be no assurances that we will not become a USRPHC in the future.
 However, as indicated above, so long as our common stock is treated as "regularly traded" on an established securities market (within the meaning of applicable Treasury regulations), our common stock will not be treated as a U.S. real property interest unless you hold, directly or indirectly, at any time within the five-year period preceding your disposition, more than 5% of our common stock.
-If any gain on your disposition generally in the manner applicable to U.S. persons and in addition, the purchaser of your common stock may be required to withhold a tax equal to 10% of the amount realized on the sale.
+If any gain on your disposition is taxable because we are a USRPHC and your ownership of our common stock exceeds 5%, you will be taxed on such disposition generally in the manner applicable to U.S. persons and in addition, the purchaser of your common stock may be required to withhold a tax equal to 10% of the amount realized on the sale.
 You should consult your tax advisor regarding the application of the USRPHC rules discussed above to a disposition by you of our common stock.